YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images: Related Works

 \section{Related Works}

 In the field of object detection task, detectors typically employ either one-stage or two-stage algorithms.
-Compared to two-stage object detectors, the models of YOLO series offer a more balanced combination of accuracy and inference speed, making them suitable for deployment on mobile computing platforms for medical image recognition.
-Son \emph{et al.} \cite{son2022combined} utilized YOLOv4 \cite{bochkovskiy2020yolov4} and U-Net \cite{ronneberger2015u} as auxiliary diagnostic tools to assist dentists in identifying mandibular fractures without resorting to cone beam computed tomography (CBCT).
-Jeon \emph{et al.} \cite{jeon2023deep} employed YOLOv4 \cite{bochkovskiy2020yolov4} to aid surgeons in diagnosing trauma by detecting the fracture and mapping it onto a 3D reconstructed bone image, providing a clear display of the fracture region through the red mask overlaid on the 3D bone image.
+Compared to two-stage object detectors, YOLO series models offer a balanced combination of accuracy and inference speed, making them suitable for deployment on mobile computing platforms for medical image recognition.
 Hržić \emph{et al.} \cite{hrvzic2022fracture} employed the YOLOv4 \cite{bochkovskiy2020yolov4} model for fracture detection on the GRAZPEDWRI-DX dataset \cite{nagy2022pediatric}, which was the first to demonstrate that the models of YOLO series can assist radiologists in more accurately predicting wrist injuries in children on X-ray images.
-Ahmed \emph{et al.} \cite{ahmed2024enhancing} demonstrated the potential of one-stage algorithm models in enhancing the accuracy of diagnosis on pediatric wrist X-ray images by employing YOLOv5 \cite{glenn2022}, YOLOv6 \cite{li2022yolov6}, YOLOv7 \cite{wang2023yolov7}, and YOLOv8 \cite{glenn2023} models for wrist anomaly detection, respectively.
-Warin \emph{et al.} \cite{warin2022assessment} utilized the YOLOv5 \cite{glenn2022} model to detect mandibular fractures in panoramic X-ray images, demonstrating the ability of the YOLOv5 model to recognize mandibular fractures at an expert level.
-Gaikwad \emph{et al.} \cite{gaikwad2024identification} applied the YOLOv5 \cite{glenn2022} model to detect major and minor fractures of the C1 to C7 vertebrae, achieving an accuracy rate of 89\%.
-Zou \emph{et al.} \cite{zou2024detection} investigated various fracture morphologies throughout the body, including angle fractures, normal fractures, line fractures, and disoriented angle fractures.
-They integrated the YOLOv7 \cite{wang2023yolov7} model with the attention mechanism \cite{hu2018squeeze}, achieving the superior performance on the FracAtlas \cite{abedeen2023fracatlas} dataset.
-Samothai \emph{et al.} \cite{samothai2022evaluation} demonstrated that the YOLOX \cite{ge2021yolox} model exhibits faster convergence speed and higher accuracy than YOLOR \cite{wang2021you} by detecting the fracture region through the methods such as detector head decoupling, anchor-free, and augmentation strategies.
-They also showed that YOLOX can locate fractures even in low-featured X-ray images.
-Moon \emph{et al.} \cite{moon2022computer} proposed a computer-aided facial bone fracture diagnosis (CA-FBFD) system based on the YOLOX model, effectively reducing the workload of doctors in diagnosing facial fractures in facial CT scans.
+Ju \emph{et al.} \cite{ju2023fracture} developed the ``Fracture Detection Using YOLOv8 App'' to aid surgeons in interpreting X-ray images for fractures, aiming to reduce misclassification and enhance the information available for fracture surgery.
+Chien \emph{et al.} \cite{chien2024yolov8} proposed the YOLOv8-AM model, incorporating four attention modules \cite{woo2018cbam,wang2020eca,zhang2021sa,liu2021global}, and trained them on the GRAZPEDWRI-DX dataset \cite{nagy2022pediatric}.
+Specifically, the ResCBAM-based YOLOv8-AM model achieved a significant improvement in mAP 50 value, increasing from 63.6\% to 65.8\% compared to the YOLOv8 model, which reached the performance of SOTA.
 While the application of the models of YOLO series to medical image recognition is a hot research topic, to date, no one has utilized YOLOv9 \cite{wang2024yolov9} for fracture detection.